Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Renfe's Media Distancia are regional trains operated by CAF locomotives that run on medium-distance routes not covered by Avant high-speed trains.
 Most Media Distancia trains have one class.
 However, there are some that will have Turista (Second Class) and Preferente (First Class).
 These trains also have spaces for bicycles, and all seats are equipped with power sockets and reading lights.

-Cheap train tickets from Valencia to Albatera-Catral
+How do I find cheap train tickets from Valencia to Albatera-Catral?

-Book in advance
+1. Book in advance

-Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
-If you know the dates you want to travel, you may be able to find some cheaper train tickets from Valencia to Albatera-Catral by booking early.§
+The price of train tickets from Valencia to Albatera-Catral starts at § one-way for a Standard Class ticket if you book in advance.
+Most train companies across Europe release their tickets around three to six months ahead of time, so if you know the dates you want to travel, you may be able to find cheaper tickets.

-Be flexible with your travel times
+2. Be flexible with your travel times

-Choose a slower or connecting train
+4. Choose a slower or connecting train

-On some of the busier routes, you might also have the option to take a slower or connecting train.
-It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
-Plus, you'll have more time to enjoy the view of the countryside!
+On some busier routes, you might have the option to take a slower or connecting train.
+It may take longer than some high-speed or direct services, but if you have some extra time on your hands, you might find a cheaper fare.

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.